Roverp1/ColdHeater/docs/setting_up_sops.md

 1. Remove their fingerprint from `.sops.yaml`
 2. Rotate all secrets (generate new API keys, passwords)
 3. Update `.env` with new secrets
-4. Use updatekeys `sops updatekeys --input-type dotenv .env.encrypted`
+4. Re-encrypt without departed member: `sops updatekeys --input-type dotenv .env.encrypted`
 5. Commit and push

 ---